hraberg/mimir/README.md

 ### Notes

-The letter `í` in Mímer can conveniently be typed using `C-x 8 ' i` in Emacs.
+The letter `í` in Mímir can conveniently be typed using `C-x 8 ' i` in Emacs.

 ## License